dbrattli/Expression/README.md

   programmer.
 - Type safety.
 We need the code to pass static type checkers.
 - Decomposing of wrapped values, e.g options and results.
 - Case handling must be inline, i.e we want to avoid lambdas which would make things difficult for e.g async code.
 - Pythonic.
 Is it possible to use something that still looks like Python code?

-The solution we propose is based on loops, and singleton iterables.
+The solution we propose is based on loops, singleton iterables and resource managemnet.
 This lets us write our code inline, decompose and unwrap inner values, and also effectively skip the cases that do not match.

 ```py
 from expression.core import match